sobti/ERAV3/README.md

-# MNIST AI Model
+# MNIST CNN Classifier

-This project trains a Convolutional Neural Network (CNN) to classify handwritten digits (0-9) from the [MNIST dataset](http://yann.lecun.com/exdb/mnist/).
-The model is implemented in PyTorch and uses transformations to augment the training data for improved accuracy.
+This project implements a Convolutional Neural Network (CNN) to classify handwritten digits (0-9) from the MNIST dataset using PyTorch.
+The model is trained on transformed images to improve robustness and accuracy.

+---

 ## Features

+- **Convolutional Neural Network**: A simple CNN model for digit classification.
-- **Data Augmentation**: Includes brightness, contrast, rotation, and normalization.
+- **Data Augmentation**: Includes transformations like brightness, rotation, and normalization.
-- **Model Architecture**: A simple CNN for digit classification.
-- **Training Pipeline**: Automated training and testing with accuracy reporting.
+- **Training Pipeline**: Automates training, testing, and accuracy reporting.
-- **Artifact Uploads**: Saves transformed images and trained model files.
+- **Grid Visualization**: Saves a grid of transformed training images for verification.
-- **GitHub Actions Integration**: CI/CD pipeline for reproducible training.
+- **GitHub Actions Support**: CI/CD pipeline for training and saving artifacts.

 ---